This section contains style guidelines for the presentation and layout of the MPhil dissertation and essays.

 See also: ‘Copyright and plagiarism’

-Before submission, spell check your text, then proof read a printed version of your thesis/ essay (not on screen), paying close attention to spelling, typographical errors, repetitions and such like.
+Before submission, spell check your text, then proof read a printed version of your dissertation/ essay (not on screen), paying close attention to spelling, typographical errors, repetitions and such like.
 It is also a good idea to arrange for someone else to check it for errors and for clarity of exposition.
-A few samples of previous MPhil theses are available in the Haddon Library to show examples of style and layout.
+A few samples of previous MPhil dissertations are available in the Haddon Library to show examples of style and layout.

 There are many more issues that could be included (punctuation, numerals, dates, foreign words, capitals etc).
 It is best to consult your supervisor for advice on these matters if you are uncertain.